gkarsay/parlatype/installation.md

 ```

 ## Ubuntu
-Parlatype is in Ubuntu's repository since 18.04 (Bionic Beaver).
+Parlatype is in Ubuntu’s repository since 18.04 (Bionic Beaver).

 There is a PPA with stable releases of Parlatype at [https://launchpad.net/~gabor-karsay/+archive/ubuntu/parlatype](https://launchpad.net/~gabor-karsay/+archive/ubuntu/parlatype).